 All People, including those of us with disAbilities, have the inalienable right to live and participate in our society free of discrimination or harassment and be provided equal access and equal opportunities to every aspect of society including employment, housing and participation in politics.

-I am most concerned with ensuring human rights protections and inclusion for people with significant disAbilities and supports needs are met for those most vulnerable to segregation, abuse, neglect and marginalization.
-Other examples include ensuring (a) equal access to transportation services for people with disAbilities including improved accessibility in public transportation and substantial investment in accessible transit options and transit-oriented development; (b) that all people with disAbilities have the right to equal opportunity in employment, to be economically self-sufficient, and to earn and save without jeopardizing access to the types of services and supports that allow them to live and work independently; and (c) comprehensive access to education from preschool through post-graduate work including advocacy, partnerships with educational institutions, and programs designed to break down barriers to education.
-This last point being very important as education is the cornerstone of realizing the ADA’s goals of People with disAbilities' full participation in society, independent living, economic self-sufficiency, and equal opportunity.
+We are most concerned with ensuring human rights protections and inclusion for people with significant disAbilities and supports needs are met for those most vulnerable to segregation, abuse, neglect, and marginalization.
+Particularly, ensuring (a) equal access to transportation services for people with disAbilities including improved accessibility in public transportation and substantial investment in accessible transit options and transit-oriented development; (b) that all people with disAbilities have the right to equal opportunity in employment, to be economically self-sufficient, and to earn and save without jeopardizing access to the types of services and supports that allow them to live and work independently; and (c) comprehensive access to education from preschool through post-graduate work including advocacy, partnerships with educational institutions, and programs designed to break down barriers to education.
+This last point being particularly important as education is the cornerstone of realizing the ADA’s goals of People with disAbilities' full participation in society, independent living, economic self-sufficiency, and equal opportunity.